-As promised at the end of the last post, here’s a tutorial of a new? short rows technique – a mix of W&T and Japanese method.
+As promised at the end of the last post, here’s a tutorial of a new? short-row technique – a mix of W&T and Japanese method.

 On RS (from RS to WS), as with W&T method, you knit to the turn-back point, slip one stitch, and bring your working yarn in front.
-I usually replace wrapped sts onto LN before turning work, it’s more secure.
+I usually replace wrapped sts onto LN before turning work, this is more secure.

 On WS (WS to RS), you proceed as on RS.

 You purl to the turn-back point, slip one stitch on RN and bring your working yarn in back.
-Replace the st on LN, turn work, bring the yarn in back.
+Replace the st on LN, turn work, bring the yarn to the back of your work.

 Now you only need to purl the wrap and the st together.

 And what is striking is that you obtain the same result as with the Japanese method 2 (slipped st and yo).
 This is indeed totally logical because, instead of keeping connecting loop on the needle with yo, we wrap it around sts.
 The result on RS is just as neat and what’s more, you don’t need to reverse YO and st to purl on WS.
 Not bad, is it? 🙂 We can call this way Japanese Wrap & Turn!